tiffhou6/PWC_Virtual_Internship/README.md

   - **Junior Officers** make up the largest group, with a near-even split between males (**17.2%**) and females (**20.1%**), suggesting balanced gender representation at entry levels.
   - **Senior Officers** and **Managers** are predominantly male, with males holding **11.9%** of manager roles and   **10.2%** of senior officer positions, compared to females at **5.5%** and **11.0%**, respectively.
   - **Executives** have the lowest representation, and directors are mostly male (**6.4%** male, minimal female representation).

-This indicates that while gender balance is relatively equal at entry-level positions, higher job levels see a growing disparity with more males occupying senior roles.

 #### 2. Employee Turnover and Retention:
 - **Turnover Rate:** Overall turnover is **9.4%**, with **female turnover slightly higher.